 AXS Investments LLC, a Delaware limited liability company formed in October 2019, which maintains its principal offices at 181 Westchester Avenue, Suite 402, Port Chester, New York 10573, acts as the investment advisor to the Funds pursuant to an investment advisory agreement (the "Advisory Agreement") with the Trust.
 The Advisor is an investment advisor registered with the SEC and provides investment advice to open-end funds.
-The Advisor has approximately \$1.15 billion in assets under management as of September 30, 2022.
+The Advisor has approximately \$1.24 billion in assets under management as of September 30, 2023.
+The Advisor is registered with the CFTC as a commodity pool operator with respect to the AXS FTSE Venture Capital Return Tracker Fund.